mitin001/blog/2025/10/07/wikipedia_chatbot_comments_in_discussions.md

 Just don't become a bot.

+## Is it okay to plagiarize from a chatbot?

+No, even if you could argue that this is a victimless crime (since a chatbot cannot be hurt by you stealing from it), the actual victim of such an act of plagiarism is you, and it's perpetrated by the chatbot, against _you_.
+You got seduced by the chatbot into discarding your own thoughts and replacing them with its output.

 ## Is it too draconian of a policy to ban anyone posts LLM-generated output on the spot?

 No. It takes virtually no time to bury a discussion board in AI slop, so users who take a step toward this (by posting even a single LLM-generated wall of text) should be stopped before they do too much damage.
 An LLM is an instant spam generator.
 Any discussion should do all it can to protect itself from spammers.